swiftlang/swift-testing/README.md

 ### Cross-platform support

 Swift Testing is included in officially-supported Swift toolchains, including those for Apple platforms, Linux, and Windows.
-This means you don't need to declare a package dependency to use it—just import the `Testing` module:
+To use the library, import the `Testing` module:

 ```swift
 import Testing
 ```

+You don't need to declare a package dependency to use Swift Testing.
+It's developed as open source and discussed on the
+[Swift Forums](https://forums.swift.org/c/development/swift-testing/103)
-Swift Testing is developed as open source and discussed on the [Swift Forums](https://forums.swift.org/c/development/swift-testing/103) so the very best ideas, from anywhere, can help shape the future of testing in Swift.
+so the very best ideas, from anywhere, can help shape the future of testing in Swift.